Archives of Acoustics, 8, 4, pp. 293-316, 1983

 Experimental methods of identifying sound sources on a machine

-Malcolm J. Crocker
+Malcolm J. CROCKER

 School of Mechanical Engineering, Purdue University